School anxiety – developmental readiness for school and how you can help

 • Every step we take is a step towards greater understanding, we are making the world a better place for our children, and our children’s children.

-• Talk to your child’s school, teachers… build a healthy relationship, get to know them – be their ally, not their judge.
+• Talk to your child’s school, their teachers… build a healthy relationship, get to know them – be their ally, not their judge.

 • Research options – find what works for you and your family.
-Maybe, like we did, you find a program that addresses the underlying issues that your child is struggling with.
+Maybe, like us, homeschooling is a viable option

 • Take action, and be the change you want to see in the world